jbfavre/trafficserver/doc/developer-guide/api/functions/TSRemap.en.rst

 entry point.
 In this function, the remap plugin may examine and modify the HTTP transaction.

-:func:`TSRemapPreConfigReload` is called *before* the parsing of a new remap configuration starts to notify plugins of the coming configuration reload.
-It is called on all already loaded plugins, invoked by current and all previous still used configurations.
-This is an optional entry point.

-:func:`TSRemapPostConfigReload` is called to indicate the end of the new remap configuration load.
-It is called on the newly and previously loaded plugins, invoked by the new, current and previous still used configurations.
-It also indicates whether the configuration reload was successful by passing :macro:`TSREMAP_CONFIG_RELOAD_FAILURE` in case of failure and to notify the plugins if they are going to be part of the new configuration by passing :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_USED` or :macro:`TSREMAP_CONFIG_RELOAD_SUCCESS_PLUGIN_UNUSED`.
-This is an optional entry point.
+:func:`TSRemapConfigReload` is called once for every remap plugin just before the remap configuration file (:file:`remap.config`) is reloaded.
+This is an optional entry point, which takes no arguments and has no return value.

 Generally speaking, calls to these functions are mutually exclusive.
 The exception is for functions which take an HTTP transaction as a parameter.
 Calls to these transaction-specific functions for different transactions are not necessarily mutually exclusive of each other.

-For further information, see :ref:`developer-plugins-remap`.

 Types
 =====